Committed to Green

 Odette Estate Winery

-We founded Odette Estate Winery with a guiding philosophy of environmental responsibility and a commitment to preserving our special spot in the Stags Leap District for generations to come.
+As with CADE Estate, we founded Odette Estate with a guiding philosophy of environmental responsibility and a commitment to preserving our special spot in the Stags Leap District for generations to come through practices like organic farming and ensuring that the winery’s construction and day-to-day operations reflect those same priorities.
+Designed by Architect Juan Carlos Fernandez, Odette’s LEED Gold Certified winery incorporates the use of:

 - Recycled shipping containers serve as the winemaking office and lab